interfect/pySX127x/README.md

 spi-lora without disclosing the source code of your own applications, or shipping spi-lora with a closed source product.

-You should have received a copy of the GNU General Public License along with pySX127.
+You should have received a copy of the GNU General Public License aling with spi-lora.
 If not, see <http://www.gnu.org/licenses/>.

 # Other legal boredom
 LoRa, LoRaWAN, LoRa Alliance are all trademarks by ... someone.